JS Kashima: Construction and career

 The ship was originally authorised under the Financial Year budget ending in 1991, but construction did not start because of Japan's financial involvement in the Gulf War.
 The ship was requested again under the 1992 budget, and was approved.
 Kashima was laid down by the Hitachi Zosen Corporation at the former Maizuru Naval Arsenal shipyards on 20 April 1993.
 She was launched on 23 February 1994, and commissioned into the JMSDF on 26 January 1995.
 She is flagship of the JMSDF Training Fleet, and is homeported at Kure.

 In July 2000, while visiting New York, Kashima was involved in a minor collision with Queen Elizabeth 2.
 The collision left a long scratch down the flank of the liner, and a dent in the warship's hull.
 The Japanese took the incident with good humour, with a Japanese admiral onboard commenting "it was an honour to be kissed by the Queen Elizabeth".

 In June 2022, the Kashima made a port call in London as part of an exchange event between Japan and Britain and to commemorate the 120th anniversary of the Anglo-Japanese Alliance in 2022.
 The ship will participate in an exercise with Britain's Royal Navy.
+A second call in London was made in September 2024, marked by its band playing the theme from Thunderbirds while passing under Tower Bridge.